shivamkumar-nitd/dharma-sahayak-app/README.md

 - **Modular & Open-Source Architecture**
   The platform is designed to be extendable with:
-  - More Indian languages (e.g., Marathi, Tamil)
+  - More Indian languages (e.g., Hindi, Bengali, can add more language)
   - More document types (e.g., Legal Heir, Death Certificates)
-  - More integrations (e.g., eDistrict APIs, WhatsApp bots)

 ### 🫱🏽‍🫲🏾 Social Impact